xieweiAlex/English_Learning/words/2020/words-April.md

 **grippe**, **grippy**
 He was **spurred** on by ambition
 **infotainment** screen
-When chained together, three of the reported Safari flaws could have allowed **malicious** sites to **impersonate** any legit site a victim trusts and access camera or microphone -
+When chained together, three of the reported Safari flaws could have allowed **malicious** sites to **impersonate** any legit site a victim trusts and access camera or microphone

 ## Week 1

+> Cal me Wyatt

 **bootstrap** process
 **upfront cost**